Hyperbaric Oxygen Therapy (HBOT) in Phoenix, Gilbert, and Mesa

 For best treatment outcomes, avoid the use of alcohol, carbonated beverages and tobacco during your treatment process.

 In general, patients are administered HBOT once a day, which for which you are in the chamber for approximately 90 minutes.
 However, the number of treatments (also known as “dives”), their duration and the exact pressure used will be determined by your provider, based on your need and condition.
-We utilize Monoplace chambers so each treatment can be independently programed to meet specific needs.
+We utilize Monoplace chambers so each treatment can be independently programmed to meet specific needs.

 We will provide you with 100% cotton scrubs/gown to wear during the treatment.
 It is recommended that you do not wear hair products, non-cotton material undergarments, make-up, perfume, jewelry, hearing aid or any other combustible item when entering the hyperbaric chamber.